 This neighborhood is trending with great restoration and revitalized energy.
-There are lots of high-rise apartments with modern facilities you could ever want in Downtown Las Vegas.
+There are lots of high-rise apartments with more modern utilities you could ever want.

-This neighborhood is also a perfect place for urban walkers who want to be closer to their jobs without traveling much distance.
-If what your want is a never-boring neighborhood, this is it.
+This neighborhood is also the perfect place for urban walkers who want to be closer to their jobs without having to drive.
+If what you want is a never-boring neighborhood, this is it.
 You will always find yourself doing something here.

 2. Rancho Oakey

 This neighborhood is situated closer to The Strip and it has museums, restaurants, and nightlife to offer.
-It is a perfect destination for those relocating to Las Vegas purposely for the action but desires an alternative to Downtown.
+It is a perfect destination for those who are relocating to Las Vegas for the action but desire an alternative to Downtown.

-One can also possibly escape from the hustle and check in to the nearby Springs Preserve for 180-acres of museums, botanical gardens as well as outdoor exhibits.
+One can also possibly escape from the hustle and check in to the nearby Springs Preserve for 180-acres of museums, botanical gardens, and outdoor exhibits.

 3. Peccole Ranch

-For closeness to the cosmopolitan amenities of Las Vegas with a natural feel, consider Peccole Ranch in Las Vegas.
-Locals still get access to amenities like swimming pools as well as on-site parking, but with a lot of savings in their budget than what Downtown Las Vegas could cost them.
+To be close to the city amenities of Las Vegas while also having a natural feel, consider Peccole Ranch in Las Vegas.
+Locals still get access to amenities like swimming pools as well as on-site parking, but get to save more than they would if they lived in Downtown Las Vegas.

 4. Section seven

-This neighborhood is residential and it accepts residents of different backgrounds in search of closeness to city living.
-You will find a lot of single-family homes and apartments in close areas to locally-preferred restaurants like Apache Taco Shop and Aly.
+This neighborhood is residential, and it accepts residents of different backgrounds in search of a place close to city.
+You will find a lot of single-family homes and apartments in close proximity to locally-preferred restaurants like Apache Taco Shop and Aly.

-You can also get cheap apartments in The Section Seven neighborhood, furnished with modern amenities.
-This neighborhood presents a city feel at its best.
+You can also get cheap apartments in The Section Seven neighborhood, where they are furnished with modern amenities.
+This neighborhood gives you a city feel in the middle of the suburbs.

 This neighborhood can be found west of Section Seven and its upscale and close community also offers a calm feel of the city.
 Those moving to Las Vegas enjoy the 400-acre shopping center together with an amazing schedule of retail options and restaurants.